This is an in-person program taking place at the University of Alaska Anchorage.

 Preparation and homework

-In advance of attending the program, participants will need to complete readings and write a reflection paper.
+In advance of attending the program, participants will need to complete readings, view a film, and write a reflection paper in preparation for the program.
 Upon completion of the program, a short reflection paper will be due.

 - UAA Professional Development credit and scholarship*